-As the business model of Airbnb for business space is based on taking commision from transactions between a tenant and landlord, you should provide a secure and comfortable method for online payment.
+Before building a site like Airbnb, consider how you’ll make money.
+As the business model is based on taking a commission from transactions between a tenant and landlord, you should provide a secure and comfortable method for online payment.
 This feature should also protect the owners of listings from a booking cancellation, with a pre-pay option.

 6. User verification

-To increase the trustworthiness in your marketplace, provide a verification of user identity through login via email, phone number or social media.
-Also, you can vet user IDs with the help of integration with third-party screening and verification apps like Checkr, Trulioo or Identity.
+To increase the trustworthiness in your marketplace, provide verification of user identity through login via email, phone number, or social media.
+Also, you can vet user IDs with the help of integration with third-party screening and verification apps like Checkr, Trulioo, or Identity.

 Knowing this, young entrepreneur, Susannah Vila, created a peer-to-peer marketplace for the sub-leasing of spaces that lessees did not want to occupy anymore but still paid for due to long-term contract obligations.
 She believes in the blockchain as a technology for a new generation that will provide everyone with secure and seamless transactions and can guarantee landlords that the new tenant is qualified to assume a lease.

 “Integrating our reports with the blockchain is one component of how we are keeping everybody honest.”- says Vila.

 7. Media files support It is reported that using video on your website can generate 41% more web traffic.
 3D photography, floor plans, and VR are trendy features of modern CRE marketplaces.

 It is not a secret that quality photos influence booking activity.
 So, why not provide such options as the service of a professional photographer - just like Airbnb does?
 You can charge your lessors at once or take a percentage of each future transaction.